herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 ## Item Entity

-Let's apply the same concepts to create the Item entity:
+Let's apply the same concepts to create the Item entity.
+But now, let's have a more advanced validation.

 ```js
 // src/domain/entities/item.js